ethereum/EIPs/EIPS/eip-1.md

 There are three types of EIP:

-- A **Standards Track EIP** describes any change that affects most or all Ethereum implementations, such as—a change to the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using Ethereum.
-Standards Track EIPs consist of a design document, an implementation, and (if warranted) an update to the [Ethereum Execution Client Specifications](https://github.com/ethereum/execution-specs), the [Ethereum Proof-of-Stake Consensus Specifications](https://github.com/ethereum/consensus-specs), and the [Ethereum Yellow Paper](https://github.com/ethereum/yellowpaper).
-Furthermore, Standards Track EIPs can be broken down into the following categories:
+- A _Standards Track_ EIP describes any change that affects most or all Ethereum implementations, such as—a change to the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using Ethereum. _Standards Track_ EIPs consist of a design document, an implementation, and (if warranted) an update to the [Ethereum Execution Client Specifications](https://github.com/ethereum/execution-specs), the [Ethereum Proof-of-Stake Consensus Specifications](https://github.com/ethereum/consensus-specs), and the [Ethereum Yellow Paper](https://github.com/ethereum/yellowpaper).
+Furthermore, _Standards Track_ EIPs can be broken down into the following categories:
-  - **Core**: improvements requiring a consensus fork (e.g. [EIP-5](./eip-5.md), [EIP-101](./eip-101.md)), as well as changes that are not necessarily consensus critical but may be relevant to [“core dev” discussions](https://github.com/ethereum/pm) (eg. the miner/node strategy changes 2, 3, and 4 of [EIP-86](./eip-86.md)).
+  - _Core_: improvements requiring a consensus fork (e.g. [EIP-5](./eip-5.md), [EIP-101](./eip-101.md)), as well as changes that are not necessarily consensus critical but may be relevant to [“core dev” discussions](https://github.com/ethereum/pm) (eg. the miner/node strategy changes 2, 3, and 4 of [EIP-86](./eip-86.md)).
-  - **Networking**: includes improvements around [devp2p](https://github.com/ethereum/devp2p/blob/readme-spec-links/rlpx.md) ([EIP-8](./eip-8.md)) and [Light Ethereum Subprotocol](https://github.com/ethereum/devp2p/blob/master/caps/les.md), as well as proposed improvements to network protocol specifications of [whisper](https://github.com/ethereum/go-ethereum/issues/16013#issuecomment-364639309) and [swarm](https://github.com/ethereum/go-ethereum/pull/2959).
+  - _Networking_: includes improvements around [devp2p](https://github.com/ethereum/devp2p/blob/readme-spec-links/rlpx.md) ([EIP-8](./eip-8.md)) and [Light Ethereum Subprotocol](https://github.com/ethereum/devp2p/blob/master/caps/les.md), as well as proposed improvements to network protocol specifications of [whisper](https://github.com/ethereum/go-ethereum/issues/16013#issuecomment-364639309) and [swarm](https://github.com/ethereum/go-ethereum/pull/2959).
-  - **Interface**: includes improvements around language-level standards like method names ([EIP-6](./eip-6.md)) and [contract ABIs](https://docs.soliditylang.org/en/develop/abi-spec.html).
+  - _Interface_: includes improvements around language-level standards like method names ([EIP-6](./eip-6.md)) and [contract ABIs](https://docs.soliditylang.org/en/develop/abi-spec.html).
-  - **ERC**: application-level standards and conventions, including contract standards such as token standards ([ERC-20](./eip-20.md)), name registries ([ERC-137](./eip-137.md)), URI schemes, library/package formats, and wallet formats.
+  - _ERC_: application-level standards and conventions, including contract standards such as token standards ([ERC-20](./eip-20.md)), name registries ([ERC-137](./eip-137.md)), URI schemes, library/package formats, and wallet formats.

-- An **Informational EIP** describes an Ethereum design issue, or provides general guidelines or information to the Ethereum community, but does not propose a new feature.
-Informational EIPs do not necessarily represent Ethereum community consensus or a recommendation, so users and implementers are free to ignore Informational EIPs or follow their advice.
+- An _Informational_ EIP describes an Ethereum design issue, or provides general guidelines or information to the Ethereum community, but does not propose a new feature. _Informational_ EIPs do not necessarily represent Ethereum community consensus or a recommendation, so users and implementers are free to ignore _Informational_ EIPs or follow their advice.

-- A **Meta EIP** describes a process surrounding Ethereum or proposes a change to (or an event in) a process.
-Process EIPs are like Standards Track EIPs but apply to areas other than the Ethereum protocol itself.
-They may propose an implementation, but not to Ethereum's codebase; they often require community consensus; unlike Informational EIPs, they are more than recommendations, and users are typically not free to ignore them.
+- A _Meta_ EIP describes a process surrounding Ethereum or proposes a change to (or an event in) a process.
+Process EIPs are like _Standards Track_ EIPs but apply to areas other than the Ethereum protocol itself.
+They may propose an implementation, but not to Ethereum's codebase; they often require community consensus; unlike _Informational_ EIPs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in Ethereum development.
-Any meta-EIP is also considered a Process EIP.
+Any _Meta_ EIP is also considered a Process EIP.

 It is highly recommended that a single EIP contain a single key proposal or new idea.
 The more focused the EIP, the more successful it tends to be.
 A change to one client doesn't require an EIP; a change that affects multiple clients, or defines a standard for multiple apps to use, does.

 An EIP must meet certain minimum criteria.
 It must be a clear and complete description of the proposed enhancement.
 The enhancement must represent a net improvement.
 The proposed implementation, if applicable, must be solid and must not complicate the protocol unduly.

-### Special requirements for Core EIPs
+### Special requirements for _Core_ EIPs

-If a **Core** EIP mentions or proposes changes to the EVM (Ethereum Virtual Machine), it should refer to the instructions by their mnemonics and define the opcodes of those mnemonics at least once.
+If a _Core_ EIP mentions or proposes changes to the EVM (Ethereum Virtual Machine), it should refer to the instructions by their mnemonics and define the opcodes of those mnemonics at least once.
 A preferred way is the following:

 ```
 REVERT (0xfe)